 Participants (within a given TFSME group of related firms) may draw down an amount up to their "Borrowing Allowance".
 This is calculated from an "Initial Allowance" based on the amount of lending they have done, plus an "Additional Allowance".
 The Additional Allowance is composed of two parts:

-- one times Non-SME Net Lending over the Reference Period to UK resident: households (excluding UBs), Large Corporates, and NBCPs that are not part of the TFSME Group; and - five times Net Lending to SMEs over the Reference Period
+• one times Non-SME Net Lending over the Reference Period to UK resident: households (excluding UBs), Large five times Net Lending to SMEs over the Reference Period